azouaoui-cv/inf-224/README.md

 as it is done in Java by default.
 The type of the array elements is Media.
 The array contains pointers to the objects I added to the array.
 As a result, the method invoked is the method of the pointed object as in Java.

+Note: En C++, on utilise des pointeurs pour le polymorphisme !

+In the 6th step, I created two attributes in the Film class: an array of duration and a chapter counter.
+I built a constructor using default values and taking in parameters a constant table to affect it to the object duration array.
+I then copied the table element by element.
+I built a destructor and added a delete [] instruction to delete the duration array when the delete function is being called onto the object.
+To set the duration array, I did the same as in the constructor, not forgetting to delete the duration array beforehand.
+To retrieve the duration array, I declared the returned int pointer to be const as well as the object being left untouched to make sure encapsulation was done right.
+I included an integer parameter to be called by reference to get both the array and the chapter counter when calling getDurationArray.
+Lastly, I redefined the printing method to print the duration of each chapter in addition to the traditionnal printing of the Video object.